rijoblockchain/abundance-chrome-extension/README.md

 1. Open Chrome and navigate to `chrome://extensions/`
 2. Toggle on `Developer mode` in the top right corner
 3. Click `Load unpacked`
-4. Select the entire `dist` folder
+4. Select the entire `dist` folder from Abundance folder.
+5. Pin the extension and click on the extension.

 # Important Initial Steps